JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 I've spent the past four years talking to just about every anchor, trader, and regulator I know about blockchain.
 Following the prior logic, institutional adoption of actual trading on a self-custody basis requires gargantuan insurance products when using bootstrapped smart contracts, which we very clearly see pose hazards per your work.
 Could trading be the most important aspect of a financial system that we are presently left to master?[^imps]

-[^imps]: _See_ ongoing fund clarity work, both internal and opened on Syndicate GitHub repos, in re note 9 in PREV.
-We respectfully submit to the network that you do not get a "second first impression" with regulators, especially given the tacit but not contextual background of Jed.
-Are the relatively modest profits a select few developers enjoy by arbitraging Soroban AMMs worth giving regulators a bone to pick with us, _ad infinitum_? 🏛️
+[^imps]: _See_ ongoing fund clarity work, both internal and opened on Syndicate GitHub repos, _in re_ note 9 in PREV.
+We respectfully submit to the network that you do not get a "second first impression" with regulators, especially given the tacit but not contextual background of Jed.[^interop] Are the relatively modest profits a select few developers enjoy by arbitraging Soroban AMMs worth giving regulators a bone to pick with us, _ad infinitum_? 🏛️

-{{interop}}

-For example, would not specialized financial instruments compose the utmost confidence in the liquidity pool transfer mechanism at a protocol level, allowing new institutional applications?
+[^interop]: For example, would not specialized financial instruments compose the utmost confidence in the liquidity pool transfer mechanism at a protocol level, allowing new institutional applications?
+A material aspect of compliance work involves regulatory reporting, recordkeeping, and analysis.
+Perhaps we might offer overseers the most transparent information possible as presently empowered by native execution result codes?

-{{/interop}}

 Everyone generally wants to move fast when it comes to launching into a sustainable business state&mdash;completely understandable.[^easya] But might it be prudent to [slow down](https://www.blocktransfer.com/about/values) and build something longstanding to serve generations of users to come?
 At Meridian, Tomer posited that:[^bug-20]